Key Takeaways

 ➡️ ChatGPT prompts for SEO content

-The anatomy of ChatGPT prompts
+The anatomy of ChatGPT prompts for SEO

-The anatomy looks something like this:
+The current recommended structure looks like this:

 - Persona description